 Long Haul Truck Driver Salary ─ What Does It Depend On?
-[Updated January, 2024]

 How much is a long haul truck driver salary?
-This is the first question that pops up in the minds of those drivers who decide to pick up the hard job of OTR trucking, with its long trips, a life on the road, and long routes across the country.
+This is the first question that pops up in the minds of those drivers who decide to pick up the hard of OTR trucking jobs, with its long trips, a life on the road, and long routes across the country.
 Although it may sound challenging, OTR driving can bring a sense of adventure and diversify your life, not to mention a good salary and company perks such as medical insurance, and for company drivers, bonuses for mileage and safe driving.
 Sounds good, eh?
 So, let’s move forward to discover the world of over-the-road trucking.
-Also read our article on the advantages of otr truck driving.
+Also read our article on the advantages of OTR truck driving.

 Contents: